 Sobrasada – Mallorca’s Most Iconic Sausage

-This versatile sausage can be enjoyed in many ways.
-The traditional method is to spread it on bread with a drizzle of honey, a combination that enhances its spicy flavor with a touch of sweetness.
-It is also used as an ingredient in numerous recipes, from savory pastries to stuffed meats and empanadas.
+This versatile sausage can be enjoyed in many ways.Traditionally, it is spread on bread with a drizzle of honey, balancing its spicy flavor with a touch of sweetness.
+Cooks also use it as an ingredient in many recipes, from savory pastries to stuffed meats and empanadas.

 Arròs Brut – A Hearty and Flavorful Rice Dish